Narotam-Mishra/react-native-learning/ReadMe.txt

 # Note - `presentationStyle` prop only affects iOS and not Android.

 # Modal component in react native allow us to present important information or prompt user decisions.

+## Lec 15 - Status Bar (3:21)

+# The `StatusBar` component allows us to control the application's status bar which is the area typically located at the top of the screen.

+# The status bar is the zone, typically at the top of the screen, that displays the current time, Wi-Fi and network information, battery level and other status icons.

+# backgroundColor="lightgreen" - this prop is used to specify background color for the status bar and it is specific to the Android devices.

+# The prop to control the text color is called `barStyle`and its default value is default in string

+# We can choose `hidden` prop to hide the status bar

+# Although we can't change the background color on iOS but we can adjust text color on both platforms.